 Navelli is a small medieval town with 9 little frazioni that snuggles into the low Abruzzo mountain plains south of L’Aquila.
-If you talk to most Italians outside of Abruzzo they’ll know Navelli for its 8 hectares of land that grow the wonderfully pungent high-grade saffron shipped to discerning chefs for inclusion within their Milanese Risottos … However, Navelli has a new found growing fame as host to an alternative Palio; the colourful Palio degli Asini – yep a Donkey Race like no other in the world, and due to the giggles that it promotes, is something that everyone should attend once in their lifetime for a burst of belly laughter like no other.
+If you talk to most Italians outside of Abruzzo they’ll know Navelli for its 8 hectares of land that grow the wonderfully pungent high-grade saffron shipped to discerning chefs for inclusion within their Milanese Risottos … However, Navelli hosts an alternative Palio; the colourful Palio degli Asini – yep a Donkey Race like no other in the world, and due to the giggles that it promotes, is something that everyone should attend once in their lifetime for a burst of belly laughter like no other.

 Celebrating the medieval guilds of yore, the local brass band theatrically attired in medieval costumes lead cecetti & cecette (local children named after yes chickpeas) and 6 men in tights & tunics otherwise known as squires or jockeys.
 They with their lady pages, lead their donkeys down the hill from Piazza Piccoli at the top of the hill to a field that once held a wood of pines before a summer fire wiped them out – this is now the Navelli Il Palio degli Asini racetrack.

 The jockeys’ attempt to mount their rides ready for the start whilst some of the more frisky donkeys attempt to apply themselves to something similar… They it seems feel all dressed up with just a racetrack to go to and begin to get just a little amorous with each other.
 The biting of bottoms and attempted mounting of each other soon takes place with the surrounding humans bursting out into embarrassed hoots about the size of the donkeys schlongs that burst through all their costume – yep it’s a real “what’s that daddy moment”).